The complete blood count is the calculation of the cellular (formed elements) of blood.Source: iStock

 What is a complete blood count (CBC) test?

 The complete blood count (CBC) is one of the most commonly ordered blood tests.
 The complete blood count is the calculation of the cellular (formed elements) of blood.
-These calculations are generally determined by special machines that analyze the different components of blood in less than a minute.
+Special machines that analyze the different components of blood in less than a minute generally determine these calculations.